aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/expose-geometric-transformation/_index.md

 ---
-title: How to Apply Translation: Exposing Geometric Transformation
+title: How to Apply Translation - Exposing Geometric Transformation
 linktitle: Exposing Geometric Transformation
 second_title: Aspose.3D .NET API
 description: Learn how to apply translation in Aspose.3D for .NET and easily set geometric translation to move 3D objects with output transform matrix.